rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 >Example:
 >Date of publication: <CITE>1743 [that is, 1744]</CITE>
 >Note on publication statement: <CITE>The year is given according to Lady Day dating</CITE>
->(*Comment*: "Given at our court at St. James's, the twentieth day of February, 1743, and in the seventeenth year of our reign")
+>(*Source of information contains the following sentence*: “Given at our court at St. James’s, the twentieth day of February, 1743, and in the seventeenth year of our reign”)

 >Example:
 >Date of publication: <CITE>Februar.
 8. anno 1588 [that is, 1589]</CITE>